 - wire cutters (not pictured)

-Luckily, I already had all of these supplies on hand, except for the flowers and ribbon, which I picked up at Hobby Lobby.
+Luckily, I already had all of these supplies on hand, except for the flowers and ribbon.
 So, this wreath didn’t cost me very much to make.

 Step 2: Cut Peonies from Stems